bitwebs/iq.js/README.md

   <a href="https://github.com/bitwebs/iq.js">GitHub</a>
 </p>

-Terra.js a JavaScript SDK for writing applications that interact with the Terra blockchain from either Node.js, browser, or React Native environments and provides simple abstractions over core data structures, serialization, key management, and API request generation.
+Iq.js a JavaScript SDK for writing applications that interact with the Iq blockchain from either Node.js, browser, or React Native environments and provides simple abstractions over core data structures, serialization, key management, and API request generation.

 ## Features

 - **Written in TypeScript**, with type definitions
-- Versatile support for [key management](https://docs.terra.money/docs/develop/sdks/terra-js/keys.html) solutions
+- Versatile support for [key management](https://docs.iq.money/docs/develop/sdks/iq-js/keys.html) solutions
 - Works in Node.js, in the browser, and React Native
-- Exposes the Terra API through [`LCDClient`](https://docs.terra.money/docs/develop/sdks/terra-js/query-data.html)
+- Exposes the Iq API through [`LCDClient`](https://docs.iq.money/docs/develop/sdks/iq-js/query-data.html)
 - Parses responses into native JavaScript types

-We highly suggest using Terra.js with TypeScript, or JavaScript in a code editor that has support for type declarations, so you can take advantage of the helpful type hints that are included with the package.
+We highly suggest using Iq.js with TypeScript, or JavaScript in a code editor that has support for type declarations, so you can take advantage of the helpful type hints that are included with the package.

 ## Installation